 Image of Google Here

-Google looks for people who are innovative, progressive, forward thinking, and are results-driven.
+Google looks for people who are innovative, progressive, forward-thinking and are results-driven.
 It’s important for people such as myself to choose a mentor.
 Have an organic approach to foster that relationship.
 Maybe just try to have some coffee with them.
-Carly was able to overcome cultural barriers, worked in 6 offices, and had a high tolerance of adventure, but a low tolerance of risk.
+Carly was able to overcome cultural barriers, worked in 6 offices, and had a high tolerance of adventure, but a low tolerance for risk.
 “It’s exciting to work with some of the smartest people at Google with different challenges,” says Carly.

 - Pick a company that aligns with your values